 The proposed roadway ultimate typical section for Florida's Turnpike is shown in Figure 1-2: Proposed Ultimate Florida's Turnpike Typical Section.
-This typical section includes a minimum 400 feet of roadway right of way, three 12-foot GTLs and two 12-foot ELs in each direction, and 12-foot inside and outside paved shoulders.
+This typical section includes a minimum 400 feet of roadway right of way, three 12-foot General Toll Lane(s) (GTLs) and two 12-foot ELs in each direction, and 12-foot inside and outside paved shoulders.
 The GTLs and ELs will be separated by a 4-foot buffer with express lane markers.
-The north and south bound traffic will be separated by a median barrier.
+The NB and SB traffic will be separated by a median barrier.

-Figure 1-2: Proposed Ultimate Florida's Turnpike Typical Section
+Figure 1-2: Proposed Ultimate Florida's Turnpike Typical Section\